 Entries are alphabetized by the first word, usually the first author's surname.
 Ignore definite articles in English (a, the).
 When there is more than one work by the same author (or authors), list the entries from older to more recent.
-A 3-em dash replaces the name after the first listing.
+The author's name is repeated for each entry.